 And filing shouldn’t be the only thing that happens to Lessons, as that by itself doesn’t ensure they are acted on.

 More than just filing

-Lesson(s) could and should be used as material for Lunch & Learn or “scar sharing” sessions, or Vlogs, or used in the “Call 3” approach devised by John McIntyre (take a look at this article for more explanation and an example Lessons Learned Vlog).
+Lesson(s) could and should be used as material for Lunch & Learn or ‘scar sharing’ sessions, or Vlogs, or used in the ‘Call 3’ approach devised by John McIntyre of Hot PMO (take a look at this article for more explanation from John, and this article for some alternatives from me including an example Lessons Learned Vlog).

 All of this helps an organisation and the people within it to learn from their collective experience of running projects and to (hopefully!) deliver better project outcomes in the future.

-So that’s what I think.
+So that’s what we think.
 Do you agree?
 Do you have something to add?